 Narali Purnima / Coconut Day is an important festival celebrated on the full moon day in the month of Shravan and is mainly celebrated in the west coast of India and in the Konkan region.
 On this day coconut is offered to the sea god as coconut is offered to god during poojas and auspicious occassions.
-Narali Purnima marks the start of fishing and water trade season and hence coconuts are offered to the sea god to protect one from the dangers of the sea.
-Also on this day a special sweet dish using coconut is prepared and coconut rice one of the special dishes prepared.
+Narali Purnima marks the start of fishing season and hence coconuts are offered to the sea god to protect one from the dangers of the sea.
+Also on this day a special sweet dish using coconut is prepared and coconut rice is one of the special dishes prepared.
 Posting the recipe of the same below.

 - 1 cup long grained basmati rice